-If an applicant wishes to submit an Expression of Interest that includes interventions for technologies that may require NSW Health system integration, they must consult as early as possible with their local IT service and eHealth NSW for advice on solution architecture and integration costing.
+If an applicant wishes to submit an Expression of Interest that includes interventions involving digital and/or information technologies that may require NSW Health system integration, they must consult as early as possible with their local IT service and eHealth NSW for advice on solution architecture and integration costing.
 These technologies and activities include:

-- · web-based interventions
+- web-based interventions

 - virtual care & telehealth

 - apps

 - remote monitoring & wearables

 - interventions delivered via smart phone

 - clinical dashboard integrated into the eMRdata extractions and/or data Lake.